Diamond Head Apts Ltd

 No listings or remarks mention sunrise or eastern exposure (0 of 18 MLS view_descriptions list sunrise), and public remarks focus on ocean, Diamond Head, sunsets and park/garden views.
 Therefore the building is not advertised as offering sunrise views.

-Sunset views are heavily supported by remarks such as "spectacular sunsets every evening," "front row seats to spectacular sunsets," and "watching the sunsets from the pool area."
-Multiple listings independently highlight sunset exposure, so this feature is very well established.
+Sunset views are heavily supported, with listings describing "spectacular sunsets every evening," "front row seats to spectacular sunsets," "watching the sunsets from the pool area," and oceanfront lanai sunset views.
+This appears consistently across multiple remarks and is unlikely to be a single agent copy-paste error.

 No analysis available